TM (cellular service)

 TM (formerly known as Islacom, Touch Mobile, and Republika ng TM and also known as TM Tambayan) is a Filipino cellular service brand of Filipino telecommunications company Globe Telecom.

 History

-TM was launched on September 12, 2001, as Touch Mobile, initially catering to the middle income market, and has since covered lower-income groups as well, making it Globe's value brand offering.
+TM was introduced date on September 12, 2001, as Touch Mobile, initially catering to the middle income market, and has since covered lower-income groups as well, making it Globe's value brand offering.
 The service has gained popularity for its discounted call and messaging services, with the "All Network" offers allowing TM subscribers to communicate with users from other local networks.

 Touch Mobile was started as the first mobile brand in the Philippines that introduced voice messaging system in 2001.
 Due to the majority of SMS users, the voice messaging system was discontinued and instead focused on SMS-based services.